 The Company was granted two (2) mineral exploration licenses, called "Tangshang Gold" and "Salachong Gold", by the Government of China.
 These two properties are located in Guangnan County, Yunnan province, China.
 The exploration licenses are valid until February 5, 2006 for Salachong Gold Property and February 27, 2006 for Tangshang Gold Property.
-The licenses are renewable on an annual basis.
+The licenses are renewable on an annual basis and the Company is in the process of renewing the licenses for another year.
 The Company has agreed that if the minimum mineable gold reserve is six tons or higher, the Company would pay \$2,296,875 (RMB 14,700,000) to its two former shareholders, as follow: